electric-sql/electric/website/docs/guides/writing-your-own-client.md

 Live requests will either timeout, returning `204 No content`, or will return an array of messages and headers, just as with non live responses.

-Keep pooling and whenever you get new data with an `up-to-date` header/message then [process the messages](#materialise-the-shape-log).
+Keep pooling and whenever you get new data with an `frontier` header/message then [process the messages](#materialise-the-shape-log).

 ## Materialise the shape log